JStumpp/awesome-android/readme.md

 - [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling,Recommended by google.
 - [Fresco](https://github.com/facebook/fresco) - An Android library for managing images and the memory they use.
 - [Glide Bitmap Pool](https://github.com/amitshekhariitbhu/GlideBitmapPool) - Glide Bitmap Pool is a memory management library for reusing the bitmap memory.
+- [MediaPicker](https://github.com/alhazmy13/MediaPicker) - Android Libary that lets you to select multiple images, video or voice for Android

 ### JSON